-New Bill Set to Support Land and Water Conservation Fund, Help Build a Resilient Landscape
+New Bill Supports Land and Water Conservation Fund, Helps Build a Resilient Landscape

 During a time of economic, environmental and cultural upheaval in the United States, conservation of our land and water is offering a rare source of national unity.